 Continue reading Cactus Paddles or Nopales

 I think the most commonly used zucchini in Mexican cooking is either what in Mexico is called the calabacita italiana, or Itailian zucchini, or the calabacita bola or round squash, which is similar to the Italian but rounder and smaller and used a lot in French cooking.
 Italian zucchini is different from the regular green zucchini found in most US stores, in that the later is large, thick and has a uniform dark green color.
-The Italian zucchini is smaller, a bit rounder with a chubbier appearance, and has a lighter green color that is randomly speckled with a cream color and is milder and sweeter in flavor (continue for more information and photos).
+The Italian zucchini is smaller, a bit rounder with a chubbier appearance, and has a lighter green color that is randomly speckled with a cream color and is milder and sweeter in flavor.

 Continue reading Calabacita italiana or Italian zucchini

 Its name, Cascabel, which translates to rattle, comes from the sound it makes when you shake it.
 With its sphere, globe-like shape, the dried seeds have a lot of room to play and make noise in.
-Sometimes, because of that shape it is also called Chile Bola, as in ball (continue for more information and photo).
+Sometimes, because of that shape it is also called Chile Bola, as in ball.

 Continue reading Cascabel Chile